mtfelisb/flink-connector-elasticsearch/README.md

 ![CI](https://github.com/mtfelisb/flink-connector-elasticsearch/workflows/CI/badge.svg)

 ## The what & why
 This project aims to fill the gap between Apache Flink and Elasticsearch version 8.
-Officially, the Flink project has connectors to Elasticsearch version 6 and 7, and they share the same base.
-However, the latest version of Elasticsearch count on a brand new Java API Client, instead of the now deprecated RestHighLevelClient.
+Officially, the Flink project has connectors to Elasticsearch versions 6 and 7, and they share the same base.
+However, the latest version of Elasticsearch count on a brand new Java API Client, instead of the now deprecated `RestHighLevelClient`.
 That's the main reason to create this connector from scratch.

 Similarly to the previous versions, internally each parallel instance uses a buffer to send requests to the Elasticsearch cluster in bulk.
 The buffer can be flushed by the threshold or enabling the checkpointing.